mapmeld/fortran-machine/README.md

 Credit to:

-- authors of FLIB (cgi protocol for Fortran)
+- authors of <a href="http://fortranwiki.org/fortran/show/FLIBS">FLIBS</a> (Arjen Markus and Michael Baudin)
-- Ricolindo Carino and Arjen Markus's Fortran FastCGI program:  http://flibs.sourceforge.net/fortran-fastcgi-nginx.html
+- Ricolindo Carino and Arjen Markus's Fortran FastCGI program and tutorial - in many ways this is just an update to the commands in the tutorial :  http://flibs.sourceforge.net/fortran-fastcgi-nginx.html
 - String utils by George Benthian http://www.gbenthien.net/strings/index.html